 It was a terrific first meeting of the new school year and I look forward to the months ahead!

-I am one of the Children's Librarians at the wonderful Newport Public Library in Newport, RI.
+I am a Children's Librarian at the Newport Public Library in Newport, RI.
 I started the Book Buddies Book Club in October 2007 because I love reading and talking about books with kids.
-We have an awesome club with fantastic, dedicated members who come each month.
+We have an awesome club with fantastic, dedicated readers who come each month.
 If you are interested in joining us, please contact the Children's Department.
-We're always excited to meet new people!
+We're always excited to meet new friends!